-The mangrove vegetation in the area grow as a result of reforestation in Pandansari 53 Hamlet, Kaliwlingi Village, Brebes District, Brebes Regency.
-Some other biota associated with 54 mangrove forests are also present, including gastropods and mangrove crabs (Scylla spp.).
-55 Gastropods, the largest class of the mollusk phylum, are important biota in the mangrove forest 56 57 ecosystems' ecological functions.
-They have reasonably high adaptability to various habitats and can accumulate heavy metals without dying.
-For this reason, they can be used as indicators 58 of the coastal environment.
-Having the ability to respond to water conditions sustainably, 59 gastropods survive a variety of habitats [14].
-[3], [15], [16] state that around 75% of mollusc 60 species belong to the gastropod class.
-Gastropods, slugs, or snails come in highly varied body 61 shapes and sizes.
-Most gastropods like to live in sandy mud substrates since organic matters are 62 available in them [17], [18].
-Ecologically, gastropods are essential in the circulation of nutrients 63 in waters.
-And economically, they have a selling point for their shells and meat [19].
-In the 64 water, they are generally found as detritivores and prey for other biota, including herbivores, 65 carnivores, scavengers, deposit feeders, suspension feeders, and parasites.
-As vital organisms 66 67 in the food chain in coastal ecosystems, gastropods can affect the existence and life of other biotas, including mangrove crabs [12].
-68
+Growth of mangrove vegetation resulting from reforestation in Pandansari Hamlet, Kaliwlingi Village, Brebes District, and Brebes Regency, other biota associated with mangrove forests are present, including gastropods and mangrove crabs (Scylla spp.).
+Gastropods, the largest class of the mollusk phylum, are biota important in ecological functions in mangrove forest ecosystems.
+Gastropods have reasonably high adaptability to various habitats and can accumulate heavy metals without dying, so they can be used as indicators of the coastal environment.
+Gastropods can respond to water conditions sustainably so that they master a variety of varied habitats (Nurfadillah et al., 2021).
+Mwaluma & Kaunda-Arara (2021) state that around 75% of mollusk species fall into the gastropod class.
+Gastropods, slugs, or snails have very varied body shapes and sizes.
+The majority of gastropods like to live in sandy mud substrates because of the availability of organic matter in them (Junaidi & Agustina, 2021).
+Ecologically, gastropods are essential in the circulation of nutrients in waters; economically, they have a selling value for their shells and meat (Retnaningdyah et al., 2022).
+Gastropods in the water are generally found as detritivores and prev for other biota, including herbivores, carnivores, scavengers, deposit feeders, suspension feeders, and parasites.
+Gastropods are vital organisms in the food chain in coastal ecosystems and can affect the existence and life of other biotas, including mangrove crabs (Karlina & Pratiwi, 2021).

-Mud crab (Scylla spp.) is a coastal fishery commodity of high economic value.
-It has 69 70 become a vital fishery commodity in Indonesia since the early 1990s.
-It is a macrobenthic fauna that belongs to the Crustaceae family and are commonly found in mangrove and estuarine 71 waters.
-In addition to its high economic value, mud crabs play an essential role in mangrove 72 73 ecosystems as their activities, such as making holes in the substrate in search of food, affect the decomposition process of organic matter content in mangrove ecosystems [20].
-Naturally, 74 mangrove crabs are cannibals and eat the carrion of fish and other biota, including gastropods.
-75 76 Thus, the presence of gastropods, which is influenced by the condition of the mangrove forest, will also determine the abundance of mangrove crabs in that location.
-In turn, this can increase 77 people's income while still maintaining the sustainability of mangrove forests [10].
-78
+Mud crab (Scylla spp.) is a coastal fishery commodity with high economic value.
+Mud crab has become a vital fishery commodity in Indonesia since the early 1990s.
+Mud crabs are macrobenthic fauna that belongs to the Crustaceae family and are commonly found in mangrove and estuarine waters.
+Mud crabs play an essential role in mangrove ecosystems related to their activities, which include making holes in the substrate in search of food to affect the decomposition process of organic matter content in mangrove ecosystems (Hilmi et al., 2022).
+Naturally, mangrove crabs are cannibals and eat the carrion of fish and other biota, including gastropods.
+Thus, the presence of gastropods, which is influenced by the condition of the mangrove forest, will also determine the abundance of mangrove crabs in that location with pattern can increase people's income while still paying attention to the sustainability of mangrove forests (Ginantra et al., 2021).

-The needs for mud crabs can be met from catches, which can affect their abundance in 79 the core zone of the mangrove forest.
-Therefore, to maintain the balance of the mangrove 80 ecosystem a cultivation of mud crab is needed.
-One mud crab cultivation technique worth 81 developing is mud crab cultivation with a silvofishery.
-Its worthiness for development comes 82 from the fact that it utilizes mangrove forests sustainably in combination with fishery 83 commodities.
-The basic principle of silvofishery is protecting mangrove plants while providing 84 yields from the fisheries sector.
-The study's novelty lies in the investigation of silvofishery in 85 86 10-year-old standing mangrove forests in formerly abrasive shrimp ponds with different sedimentation depths from that of forest areas.
-The study aims to examine the density of the 87 mangrove forest and the abundance of gastropods and mud crabs in the core zone of a 10-year-88 89 old mangrove forest in Pandansari Hamlet, Kaliwlingi Village, Brebes District, Brebes Regency, as well as the carrying capacity of the core zone of this mangrove forest as a 90 salvofishery area for mangrove crabs (Scylla spp) in the district.
-91
+Meeting the needs of mud crabs is obtained from catches, which can affect their abundance in the zoning of the core of the mangrove forest.
+Mangrove crab cultivation is in demand to maintain the balance of the mangrove ecosystem.
+One of the mud crab cultivation techniques worth developing is mud crab cultivation with a silvofishery pattern due to the nature, which utilizes mangrove forests in a sustainable manner combined with fishery commodities.
+Basic principle of silvofishery is the protection of mangrove plants by providing yields from the fisheries sector.
+The study's novelty is related to investigating silvofishery in 10-year-old standing mangrove forests in formerly abrasive shrimp ponds with different sedimentation depths than forest areas.
+Purpose of study was to examine the density of mangrove forests and the abundance of gastropods and mud crabs (Scylla spp.) in the core zone of 10-year-old mangrove forests in Pandansari Hamlet, Kaliwlingi Village, Brebes District, and Brebes Regency, as well as the carrying capacity of the core zone of mangrove forests in Pandansari Hamlet, Kaliwlingi Village, District, and Brebes Regency as a salvo-fishery area for mangrove crabs (Scylla spp) in the district.

-94 Research Method
+Research Method